-The Project Manager for this site is Thomas H. Forbes, P.E.
+The Project Manager for these Sites is Thomas H. Forbes, P.E.
 The Project Manager has the responsibility and authority to direct all TurnKey-Benchmark work operations at the site.
-The Project Manager coordinates safety and health functions with the Site Safety and
+The Project Manager coordinates safety and health functions with the

-Health Officer, and bears ultimate responsibility for proper implementation of this HASP.
+Site Safety and Health Officer, and bears ultimate responsibility for proper implementation of this HASP.
 He may delegate authority to expedite and facilitate any application of the program, including modifications to the overall project approach as necessary to circumvent unsafe work conditions.
 Specific duties of the Project Manager include: